marcguery/discovarif/README.md

         c) # Launch CNV step.
         o) # Launch other variants step.
         k) # Use this configuration file
-        t) # Launch this number of processes in parallel
+        n) # Process this number of samples in parallel
-        u) # Launch this number of processes for each sample h | *) # Show help.
+        u) # Launch this number of processes per sample h | *) # Show help.
 ```